mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 12/19/2020

+The searchbar styling is complete and looks pretty good.
+However, I've noticed now that I've included the music player component and I do a new search query and try to click on anything new from the results, the music player will not pull in the data from the new results unless I pause or click on the music player...only then will the new results start working with the music player.
+I know I can probably include all the code in a single component and that would be a fix I can do for sure.
+But it'd be a lot of JS and code in a single component and I need to learn how to update/pass the data when a new query is made.

 #### 12/15/2020

 Continued working on the searchbar and found an outstanding article on how to put something like this together while learning how to use hooks with React.
 Check it out [here](https://www.robinwieruch.de/react-hooks-fetch-data).